Docia Kisseih

 Docia Angelina Naki Kisseih (1919–2008) was a Ghanaian nurse, midwife and educator.
 She was the first Ghanaian to be the country's Chief Nursing Officer after British colonial rule ended.
 She was influential in pioneering developments in nursing and nursing education, and in her fifties she began university lecturing while studying to become the first nurse in Ghana with a doctoral degree.
 She also took on leadership roles in a number of professional organisations.

 Early life and education

-Born on 13 August 1919 at Odumase, Manya Krobo, her early education was at local Presbyterian schools that had been established by European missionaries: first an infant school and then Krobo Girls Middle School.
+Born on 13 August 1919 at Krobo Odumase, Manya Krobo, her early education was at local Presbyterian schools that had been established by European missionaries: first an infant school and then Krobo Girls Middle School.
 In her teens she sometimes accompanied her grandmother, a midwife, when she went to deliver a baby.
 She spent three years at Achimota School where she obtained her Cambridge Higher School Certificate in 1938, and in 1940 she enrolled at the Korle Bu maternity hospital for three years of nursing training with an emphasis on midwifery.
 There had been cultural barriers that discouraged young women in Ghana from becoming nurses, while being a midwife was more easily acceptable.
 The first State Registered Nurses’ Training College was opened in Ghana in 1945.